How We Conduct Our Website Builder Research

 • Marketing: Are there built-in email marketing tools?
 Does the builder integrate with social media platforms?
 Can you share content between your website and social feeds?
 Are third-party marketing apps available?

-• Domains & emails: Is a free domain offered with your website builder plan?
+• Domains and emails: Is a free domain offered with your website builder plan?
 If not, how much does it cost and can you buy one directly from the builder?
 Does your plan come with professional email accounts?

-Design Functionalities
+Design Features

 • Do the templates accommodate a wide range of popular industries?